GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 }
 ```

-The `BaseModelInterface` is kept as simple as possible, so our child classes that inherit `BaseModel` can define those properties unique to them.
+The `BaseModelInterface` is kept as simple as possible, so our child classes that inherit `BaseModel` can define those properties that are unique to them.
 We're using a generic type in the `BaseModel<T>` definition so we can reference the inheriting class instances/types throughout the various `BaseModel` methods.
 We'll see this in action shortly, but this makes it easier to, for example, differentiate between when a `Tweet` class instance is being used, versus a `User` or `Hashtag` instance.

 The overall purpose of `BaseModel` is to allow for the creation and manipulation of inheriting instances, such as `Tweet` and `User`.
 Therefore, let's take a look at the `create()` method, along with a few helper methods that accompany it.